jamiulalam18/tech-verse/task_list.md

 ### :writing_hand: Main Requirements

 1. Make sure your design and website idea is unique.
 First, finalize your idea (what type of website you want to build).
 Then google the site design or visit `themeforest` to get your website idea.
 [You can visit this blog to collect free resources for your website](https://bootcamp.uxdesign.cc/free-images-and-resources-collection-for-website-c77f2fc46ce5).
-However, your website :x: `can not be related to your previous assignments or any demo project displayed in the course or in our conceptual sessions` :x:. :x:
+However, your website :x: `can not be related to your previous assignments or any demo project displayed in the course or in our conceptual sessions` :x:. :white_check_mark:

-2. Home page will have a navbar, banner, footer and at least 6 types of brand names having the following information: `brand image`and `brand name`.:x:
+2. Home page will have a navbar, banner, footer and at least 6 types of brand names having the following information: `brand image`and `brand name`.:white_check_mark:

 3. The navbar will have website name with logo, Home, Add Product, My Cart, and Login.:x:

-4. Add two extra sections in the home page in addition to the 4 sections mentioned above.:x:
+4. Add two extra sections in the home page in addition to the 4 sections mentioned above.:white_check_mark:

 5. Create an `Add Product` page where there will be a form for the user to add a product.
 The form will have::x: